Skip to main content

 How you'll learn

-During your first year, the modules you'll study combined with learning about physical and human science, will prepare you for your first clinical placements held in local NHS Trusts.
+In your first year, the modules you'll study, in addition to learning about physical and human science, will prepare you for your first clinical placements at local NHS Trusts.
 50% of your time on the course will be spent on placement.

-Your first placement will take place in the first term, after ten weeks of teaching.
-You'll be assigned Practice Assessors and Practice Supervisors who'll directly assess and supervise you, as well as act as a means of support and guidance.
+Your first placement will take place in the first term, after 10 weeks of teaching.
+Practice Assessors and Practice Supervisors will assess and supervise you, as well as offer support and guidance.
 Placements will occur in the following blocks at any of our partner Trusts in the region:

 Your standard working week will be around 37.5 hours on a shift pattern which can include nights, early starts, evenings, weekends, and bank holidays.
-Shifts can be anywhere between 7-12 hours, and the pattern can vary between Trusts.
+Shifts can be anywhere between 7 and 12 hours, and the pattern can vary between Trusts.
 Your shifts will be confirmed four weeks prior to starting your placement.
 It's not possible to fit placements around school hours and holidays.

 Rachael Gallagher